Todd Strange

 Todd Strange (born c.
-1944) is an American politician and businessman who served as the 56th mayor of Montgomery, Alabama.
+1944) is an American politician and businessman who was the 56th mayor of Montgomery, Alabama.
 Strange won a special election and took office on March 24, 2009, after his predecessor, Democrat Bobby Bright, was elected to the United States House of Representatives.
 Although municipal elections in Montgomery are nonpartisan, Strange is a Republican.

-Before becoming mayor, Strange served as chairman of the Montgomery County Commission for nearly five years.
-He also served as president, CEO, and co-owner of Blount Strange Automotive Group.
+Before becoming mayor, Strange was chairman of the Montgomery County Commission for nearly five years.
+He also was president, CEO, and co-owner of Blount Strange Automotive Group.

+Todd Strange is not related to Luther Strange, who served as Attorney General of Alabama (2011-2017), and as a Senator (2017-2018).